The Columbian Exchange of Old and New World Foods

 Prepare a taste test of foods from the New World and the Old World, such as chocolate, bread, or fruits.

-Show clips of Guns, Germs, and Steel.
+Show clips of the movie Guns, Germs, and Steel and discuss.

 Hold a discussion on the roles that transportation and infrastructure play in food availability for different countries or different communities in the United States.